 Engaging topics at a glance

-The key for leaders is to pay close attention to the potential use cases, data, and the support system available when building the AI strategy.
+The key for leaders is to pay close attention to the potential use cases, test them with the best model and then optimize the model to balance the cost, efficacy and efficiency factors.

 Production Team